ikizen/tripcount-front/README.md

 # tripcount-front
-tripcont - website for counting price of your trip before start. tripcount-front is Front-end of project.
+TRIPCOUNT - website for counting price of your trip before start. tripcount-front is Front-end of project.